There is something great about each one of us. The fact that we were born suggests there is something special and unique we have to offer.

 - Don’t make any significant difference in other people’s lives or the world.

-I once heard a mentor say that a graveyard is the most valuable place on earth.
+I once heard a mentor say a graveyard is the most valuable place on earth.
 This is because within the graves lie dreams that were not followed, ideas that were not implemented or decisions that were not made.
 People tend to die with their music still within them.

 If we don’t want to live a life of regret, we have to connect to what makes us special and unique — our greatness.